 The basic problem that the calculus solves is to calculate, precisely, the area under a curve.

-To do so, we divide a finite area into infinitely many infinitesimally-small segments, and add them up.
+To do so, we divide a finite area into infinitely many infinitesimally-small segments whose infinitely-small areas we can calculate precisely and sum these areas.

 Thus, the calculus involves infinite divisibility.